GSK banks on better R&D returns in tough times

 That augurs well for the future but doesn't offset near-term challenges such as pricing pressures in Europe and some emerging markets.

-Still, Chief Executive Andrew Witty reiterated GSK was on track to return to sales growth in 2012, after a difficult few years, with gradually improving margins.
+Still, Chief Executive Andrew Witty reiterated GSK was on track to return to full-year sales growth in 2012, with gradually improving margins.

 Lack of investor confidence in R&D spending is arguably the biggest challenge facing Big Pharma, since it results in investors ascribing little or no value to drug pipelines.